-Control Center pane Description Home The Welcome page provides information about how to use the Control Center tools and features.
+Control Center pane Description Typically, you install one management console per environment to avoid redundancy.
+One Identity does not advise managing a Unix host by more than one management console in order to avoid redundancy and inconsistencies in stored information.
+If you manage the same Unix host by more than one management console, you should always re-profile that host to minimize inconsistencies that may occur between instances of the management consoles.
 Group Policy The Control Center provides the ability to search on Active Directory Group Policy Objects that have Unix and macOS settings defined.
 Also provides links to edit these GPOs and run reports that show the detailed settings of the Group Policy Objects.

-Control Center pane Description Tools The Control Center provides links to additional tools and resources available with Safeguard Authentication Services.
+Tools The Control Center provides links to additional tools and resources available with Safeguard Authentication Services.
 A great starting place for anyone new to the product.
 Preferences The Control Center allows you to centrally manage the default values generated by the various Safeguard Authentication Services management tools, including the ADUC snap-in, the PowerShell cmdlets, and the Unix command-line tools.
 Log into remote host The Control Center provides a simple SSH client (built on PuTTY) for remote access to Unix systems; simplifies new installs from having to find and install a separate PuTTY client.